lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 Even more excitingly: now that we've hit some major milestones and we have our CI / CD pipeline connected, we're poised to scale our successes and help other teams take advantage of our lessons-learned and reusable functionality.
 This is what I'm most excited to see come to fruition!

 That said, it took a village to raise our application, and we've had help from many other groups.
-The next phase of our work is to help other take advantage of our successes and build upon them.
+The next phase of our work is to help others take advantage of our successes and build upon them.
 We've already seen some success in sharing our foundational work - it's time for more tangible contributions from our side.
 This is where I hope my broad influence will come in handy.

 **_Can you think of anything you’ve done as a Staff-plus engineer that you weren’t able to or wouldn’t have done before reaching that title?_**